yearn/robokitty/README.md

-# RoboKitty
+# Robokitty

-RoboKitty is a dual-interface budget management system that helps organizations manage team participation, proposal voting, and reward distribution.
+Robokitty is a dual-interface budget management system that helps organizations manage team participation, proposal voting, and reward distribution.
 It provides both a CLI and a Telegram bot interface for easy interaction.

 ## Features